 This is that part of tech that caters to aesthetics and smooth user experience.
 And oh, you don’t need to write code as a UI/UX designer.
 So, if you are looking to transition to tech in Nigeria as a non-coding professional, this may just be your shot.
-To be an excellent UI/UX designer, you need to understand color, design principles, aesthetics, and human psychology.
+To be an excellent UI/UX designer, you need to understand colour, design principles, aesthetics, and human psychology.
 You also need to be versed in research and feedback management.
 This aspect of tech is very important, especially for sustainable real-life software development.

-If you want to be like the cool hacker people you see on spy movies (like Seymour Birkhoff of Nikita), then cybersecurity is your tuff.
+If you want to be like the cool hacker people you see in spy movies (like Seymour Birkhoff of Nikita), then cybersecurity is your tuff.
 Though, you must know that real-life hacking doesn’t work as you see on Television.
 Cyber security is a wide and interesting aspect of tech.
 You could explore different career paths under cyber security itself.
 For instance, you could be a Pen-tester, a security architect, a security manager, and many more.
 To be a cybersec person, you need to be versatile, flexible, and fast on trends.
 Ethics is also an important area of cyber security.
 You should look up more information on this field to grasp the extent of what you want to get into.

 This is another cool aspect you could explore if you want to transition into tech in Nigeria.
-A cloud engineer basically works with cloud infrastructure.
-You build, manage, develop, maintain, standardize on the cloud.
+A cloud engineer works with cloud infrastructure.
+You build, manage, develop, maintain, and standardize on the cloud.
 To explore cloud engineering and any of the related concepts, you must be open to learning.
-Also, you must also be versatile, and current.
+Also, you must be versatile, and current.
 Finally, you may also need an eye for detail and a good work ethic.